 Critical Thinking in Nursing: Why It's Important and How to Improve

 Critical thinking in nursing is a learned skill that increases the quality of care given to patients and improves outcomes.
-Find out why critical thinking is important and five ways to improve with examples of critical thinking in nursing.
+It helps nurses fulfill their duties of advocating for patient safety, and helps everyone on the medical team function at their best.
+Find out why critical thinking is important and learn five ways to improve with examples of critical thinking in nursing.

-To put your critical thinking skills to use, check out the travel nursing positions available on American Mobile.
+To put your critical thinking skills to use, check out the travel nursing positions available with American Mobile.

 To be an effective nurse, it's important to step back and see the bigger picture.
 Critical thinking in nursing helps you analyze your patient's condition and current treatments to predict outcomes and identify potential issues.
 Hahnah Williams, Esq., RN, says, "Nurses who think critically do a better job of communicating across disciplines to ensure that all providers are aware of the patient's status, needs, and responses to treatment."

-Human beings tend to allow personal bias to affect their decisions, and critical thinking in nursing is no exception.
+Human beings tend to allow personal bias to affect their decisions, and critical thinking in nursing could be compromised.
 "Take a look at how you think," says Barb Lundy, author of Connections Count: Mastering the Human Side of Business.
 "Do hidden values or beliefs drive your behavior?"
-Some examples she gives of this is the belief that communicating with elderly patients is more difficult or that parents will make unreasonable demands for their children's care.
+Some examples she gives of this include the belief that communicating with elderly patients is more difficult, or that parents will make unreasonable demands for their children's care.

 Making assumptions can also be an issue.
 "Medical treatment relies on educated assumptions," Lundy explains.
-"Assumptions that send problem solving off in the wrong direction come from not asking enough questions."
-She offers the following tips for countering this:
+"Assumptions that send problem-solving off in the wrong direction come from not asking enough questions."
+She offers the following tips to keep nurses on the right path:

 - Collaborate with your team